< All blogs

 With all new ISO Standard releases you will not be expected to implement the new version straight away and have a transition period (three years from the date of publication) to certify to the current version to maintain a valid certification.

-Although it’s often perceived to be a technical, IT-centred standard, ISO27001 actually covers the whole organization and is concerned with the protection of information in all its forms.
-It’s not just for software companies and cloud service providers, many organizations, both small and large, within different industries comply to ISO27001, especially as they implement more online processes.
+Although it’s often perceived to be a technical, IT-centred standard, ISO27001 actually covers the whole organisation and is concerned with the protection of information in all its forms.
+It’s not just for software companies and cloud service providers, many organisations, both small and large, within different industries comply to ISO27001, especially as they implement more online processes.

 What is an Information Security Management System?